 on going in Asia Pacific

 Economic growth, both current and future, makes the region a prodigious outlet for the development of our know-how, especially our expertise on new technologies conceived to promote decarbonisation, the reuse and recycling of materials and the sale of our most environmentally friendly products.
-We aim to produce natural gas for the benefit of host countries and sell increasing volumes of LNG that can replace coal, helping to reduce emissions while meeting the region's growing energy needs.
+We aim to produce natural gas for the benefit of host countries like Indonesia, Australia and Vietnam, as well as sell increasing volumes of LNG.
+In this way, we can contribute to replacing coal, reducing emissions and at the same time meeting the region's growing energy needs.
 Opportunities for cooperation are abundant in the area, including through specific agreements focusing on the skills and innovative technologies that Eni has already developed in its transition process and therefore are readily available.
+China is one of the most active markets in the licensing of more sustainable proprietary technologies with low environmental impacts in the refining and petrochemical fields.
 In order to achieve sustainable development objectives in the region, we promote the development of advanced biofuels, renewable energy and circular economy projects, including through the exploitation of waste and food waste, alongside sustainability initiatives for the benefit of local populations (education, health services, agriculture) and the preservation of biodiversity.
+Eni is also currently assessing new initiatives in the forestry and biorefining sectors.
+In the field of circular economy initiatives, in December 2022 with Euglena and PETRONAS we announced the launch of technical and economic feasibility studies to develop and mange a biorefinery in Malaysia.
+The proximity to one of the largest petrochemical areas in South-East Asia, the Pengerang Integrated Complex (PIC), would allow the exploitation of the integrated value chain through existing services and structures, and the strategic position of the complex would extend the possibility to meet the increasing global demand for sustainable solutions.

 We are exploring biorefinery opportunity in Malaysia to produce SAF and HVO